TRANSLATE THIS PAGE

 Saving copies of your class work

-Use a flash drive, USB disk, or email attachments to save any handouts, labs, PowerPoint presentations, or other notes.
+You may use a flash drive, USB disk, online storage, or email attachments to save any handouts, labs, PowerPoint presentations, or other notes.

 a few blank writable CDs or DVDs to create your own live CDs (Operating system running off a CD).